Tutte Polynomials for Directed Graphs: A family of invariants generalizing the -polynomial

 where $C^-$ and $C^+$ are the sets of arc in one direction and the other direction along $D$.
 This characterization only depends on the simple cycles of $D$, hence only on $M_D$. \end{proof}

-\begin{remark} By contrast to the case of antipalyndromic words $w$, it is clear that the invariant $B_D$ is \emph{not} determined by the underlying oriented matroid $M_D$ and the number of components.
+\begin{remark} By contrast to the case of antipalindromic words $w$, it is clear that the invariant $B_D$ is \emph{not} determined by the underlying oriented matroid $M_D$ and the number of components.
 Indeed, by Corollary~\ref{cor:additional-prop}, the invariant $B_D$ detects the length of directed paths which cannot be detected from $M_D$ (for instance every oriented tree has the same underlying oriented matroid). \end{remark}

-In the companion paper \cite{Awan-Bernardi:A-poly} we will investigate in more detail the invariant $q^{-\comp(D)}\Q^{w}_D$ corresponding to the simplest antipalyndromic word $w=1,-1$, for digraphs and more generally for regular oriented matroids.
-The invariant $q^{-\comp(D)}\Q^{1,-1}_D$ is denoted $A_D$ in that paper. \\
+In the companion paper~\cite{Awan-Bernardi:A-poly} we will investigate in more detail the invariant $q^{-\comp(D)}\Q^{w}_D$ corresponding to the simplest antipalindromic word $w=1,-1$, for digraphs and more generally for regular oriented matroids.
+The invariant $q^{-\comp(D)}\Q^{1,-1}_D$ is denoted by $A_D$ in that paper. \\